 - Mustard seeds - Use whole black mustard seeds

-- Salt and vegetable oil or coconut oil (several traditional Indian shrimp recipes use coconut oil - add it for a completely authentic tasting dish)
+- Vegetable oil or coconut oil: Several traditional Indian shrimp recipes use coconut oil - it adds an authentic taste to the dish

 Start by marinating the shrimp in lime juice, turmeric and red chili powder and salt.
 Keep in the refrigerator for later (no more than 30 minutes).